Alethio36/mediastack/docs/roadmap.md

 - **A `--dry-run` smoke test in CI.** The rest of the suite is in place: each `scripts/test-*.sh` / `check-*.sh` states in its header what it pins, and the lint workflow runs them all.
-- First-class host-to-host migration (a `migrate` / export-import verb) — turns the manual cutover procedure into a validated command.
+- First-class migration (a `migrate` verb) — turns the manual cutover procedure into a validated command.
+The source is either a local path (old stack on the same machine) or a remote host over SSH (`--from host:/path`);
+  the steps after the copy are identical.
+It copies app configs cold (source apps stopped — live SQLite copies corrupt), maps old config folders to `CONFIG_ROOT/<service>`, keeps database-stored paths valid (bind-mount reshaping over database surgery), hands files to each service's own user, and lets `wire` adopt the result.
+First run: against a fresh install.